Today's featured weed is Queen Anne's Lace, Daucus Carota

 Where does Queen Anne's Lace Grow?

 Queen Anne's lace is commonly found along roadsides and meadows, and in gardens.
+Depending on your location it blooms May through August.
 If you spot what looks very much like a carrot, popping up where you didn't plant any carrots, it's likely a wild carrot.
-It ranges throughout the United States, as well as Europe and Asia.
-It was a European garden plant, but escaped the thrive around the world.
-USDA Daucus Carota range map
+It is a native of temperate regions of southwest Asia and most of Europe and now thrives around the world.

 Wild carrot is a biennial, like garden carrots.
 The first year it grows in a low cluster of leaves, the second year it shoots up a hairy flower stalk and then dies.
 Depending on conditions, some plants may flower the first year.
 (This also happens with garden carrots under stressful conditions such as extremes of moisture or temperature.)
 See “Growing Carrots – Quick Guide, Step by Step Instructions and Carrot Q&A” for more information on carrot cultivation.